 Adapt how you play as the game evolves.

-Building higher level marketing strategies is a substantial portion of what we do here at Bonafide.
+Building high-level marketing plans and strategies is a substantial portion of what we do here at Bonafide.
 Centralized sales and marketing data allow our clients to measure the successes and pitfalls of their campaigns.
 It is important to know what is and is not working in real time and why.
 Like a coach during the championship game, we must call timeouts (review), read the defense (the marketplace), and call the play (strategy) accordingly.

 What metrics are important for your industry?
 Let us use smarketing (sales & marketing) as an example.